Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Results

 \subsection{Mass Comparison}

-A central question in any rotation-curve analysis is how the mass required to reproduce the observed kinematics compares with both the observed baryonic content and the dynamical mass conventionally inferred from the outer rotation speed.
+A useful comparison in rotation-curve analyses is how the mass required to reproduce the observed kinematics relates to both the baryonic content and the dynamical mass inferred from the outer rotation speed.
 This comparison is particularly relevant in the context of the long-standing discrepancy between luminous matter and rotation-curve amplitudes reported in disk galaxies \cite{rubin1980rotational,bosma1981distribution,begeman1991extended,sofue2001rotation,deblok2008high,lelli2016sparc}.

 To evaluate the LF model in this context, we compared the LF-inferred mass $M_{\rm LF}$ with two independent reference masses.

 First, the baryonic mass was estimated from stellar and gas components as

 where $\Upsilon_*=0.5$ was adopted for the stellar mass-to-light ratio in the 3.6\,$\mu$m band, following the standard assumptions used in SPARC-based analyses \cite{lelli2016sparc,mcgaugh2016radial}.